awsdocs/aws-step-functions-developer-guide/doc_source/tutorial-cloudwatch-events-target.md

-# Starting a State Machine Execution Using CloudWatch Events<a name="tutorial-cloudwatch-events-target"></a>
+# Periodically Start a State Machine Execution Using CloudWatch Events<a name="tutorial-cloudwatch-events-target"></a>

 You can execute a Step Functions state machine in response to an event pattern or on a schedule using Amazon CloudWatch Events\.
 This tutorial shows how to set a state machine as a target for a CloudWatch Events rule that starts the execution of a state machine every 5 minutes\.